-After receiving my Italian visa, which I can safely say was the miracle of my life, I began my efforts to get a Jordanian "Persona Grata," which is a visa for Palestinians from Gaza.
-As distinct from the Egyptian side, the Jordanians informed applicants of the visa decision within one month of application.
-In 2005, I applied once and was rejected without being given reasons for the rejection.
+In 2006, I was invited to the International Telecommunication Union's global meeting in Hong Kong.
+I applied for a Hong Kong special visa at the Chinese Embassy in Tel Aviv by sending my passport via DHL courrier service.
+Although I sent the application on time, I only received the passport with the visa on the same day of my flight, which was departing from Cairo Airport.
+It was impossible to travel to Cairo.
+Sometimes, delaying a visa-issuance and complicating the bureaucratic mechanism is a subtle mechanism to exert control and power over the applicant of a visa.
+Israel uses technology to limit the access of Palestinians of Gaza to their territories.
+Borders can have a mental impact as well as political significance (Bigo, Bocco, & Piermay, 2009).
+The border system creates a politicized human being, but at the same time, it produces a by-product: a politically unidentified 'leftover,' a 'no-longer-human being' (Schütz, 2000).
+For many Arab states such as Egypt, Jordan, and the Gulf countries.
+Gazans were the leftover.
+Gazans' public and private events, political, and After receiving my Italian visa, which I can safely say was the miracle of my life, I began my efforts to get a Jordanian "Persona Grata," which is a visa for Palestinians from Gaza.
+As distinct from the Egyptian side, the Jordanians informed applicants of the visa Between 2005 and early 2007.
+I submitted applicadecision within one month of application.
+In 2005, I tions to the French Consulate three times.
+Two were applied once and was rejected without being given reasons for the rejection.
 However, in 2007 with an Italian visa already in hand, I was granted the Jordanian Persona Grata.
-For the first time in my life, I had two visas on my passport.
-It was rare for a Palestinian of my age to have one visa (two visas were a dream).
-To my dismay, the Rafah crossing was closed.
-So, the two visas were of no use and once again I could not travel.
-My travel was then rearranged through international organizations and the Italian embassy, signifying me as a special case and therefore again as a state of exception and bare life (Alijla, 2019a).
-In my call with the UNESCO director in Jerusalem, I had explained my situation and how such obstacles may turn ambitious Palestinians into fighters who look for death as the only escape from life without hope.
+For the first time in my life, I had participant in a youth peace conference.
+In both of two visas on my passport.
+It was rare for a Palesthese cases.
+I was denied a visa without any explatinian of my age to have one visa (two visas were a dream).
+To my dismay, the Rafah crossing was rejected.
+At that time, I was told by my friends that the closed.
+So, the two visas were of no use and once embassy consular thought I may have had plans to again I could not travel.
+My travel was then rearstay in Europe.
+That was not my intention.
+I decided to ranged through international organizations and the take another direction; I wanted to pursue my studies.
+Italian embassy, signifying me as a special case and therefore again as a state of exception and bare life Malaysia did not require a visa for the new Pales-(Alijla, 2019a).
+In my call with the UNESCO director tinian Passport that was issued according to Oslo in Jerusalem, I had explained my situation and how such obstacles may turn ambitious Palestinians into fighters who look for death as the only escape from life without hope.
 The director forwarded my case to the Italian ambassador himself and the exceptional request for urgent travel was granted.